samtron1412/docs/operating-system/unix/linux/dotfiles.md

 	+ There is no possibility of accidentally deleting your files.
 With your entire home directory under VCS, running something like a `git clean` could wipe out everything in your home directory that is not tracked by your VCS.
 	+ It is possible to track configuration files that belong somewhere other than `$HOME`.
 	+ Installing dotfiles on new machines is easier.
 All that is required is cloning your dotfiles followed by linking files.
 Keepping the entire home directory under VCS complicates installation.

+## Process
+1. Create a new folder to store your dotfiles (e.g. `~/dotfiles`).
+2. Copy everything to it.
+You should copy to another places to back it up.
+3. Create symlinks to new place files replaced for dotfiles in `$HOME`.
+4. Put `~/dotfiles` to VCS.
+5. Write install/bootstrap file to install dotfiles on new systems.